ryangerardwilson/rtutor/courses/the_conventional_core_of_c.md

 ### Lesson 11: Testing the Word Count Program

     // How would you test the word count program?
-What kinds of
-    // input are most likely to uncover bugs if there are any?
+What kinds of input are most likely to uncover bugs if there are any?
     #include "stdio.h"
     #define IN 1
     #define OUT 0

-    int main(void){
+    int main(void) {
         char nl;
         char nw;
         char nc;